Consumer Information (ABA Required Disclosures)

 The ABA Standard 509 Information Report

-The ABA Standard 509 Information Report is applicable to a number of the requirements found below.
-Also, the entering class profile is found here.
+The ABA Standard 509 Information Report (PDF) is applicable to a number of the requirements found below.
+The entering class profile can be found on our website.
 Links to the GW Law website are provided by each requirement set forth.

-ABA Standard 509 Annotated with GW Law Links
+ABA Standard 509 Information Report Annotated with GW Law Links

-The ABA Standard 509 Information Report is applicable to a number of the requirements found below.
+The ABA Standard 509 Information Report (PDF) is applicable to a number of the requirements found below.

 (a) All information that a law school reports, publicizes or distributes shall be complete, accurate and not misleading to a reasonable law school student or applicant.
 A law school shall use due diligence in obtaining and verifying such information.
 Violations of these obligations may result in sanctions under Rule 16 of the Rules of Procedure for Approval of Law Schools.